 While strategy one is the key to finding your meaning in life, another way to get there is to focus on helping others.

 You can do this in major or minor ways.
-For example, going online and finding volunteer opportunities across your city is a great way to find out what organiations are most in need, and which of them could most use your help.
+For example, going online and finding volunteer opportunities across your city is a great way to find out what organizations are most in need, and which of them could most use your help.
 Similarly, you can do something minor, like helping someone you already know.

-Benjamin Franklin, perhaps the most well-named founding father of the United States, noted an effect where rather than somebody being more likely to do us a favor if we’ve done one for them in the past, they’re actually more likely to do us a favor if they’ve previously done us one before.
+Benjamin Franklin, perhaps the most well-named founding father of the United States, noted an effect where rather than somebody being more likely to do us a favor if we’ve done one for them in the past, they’re actually more likely to do us a favor if they’ve previously done one for us before.
 As Franklin put it:

 He that has once done you a kindness will be more ready to do you another, than he whom you yourself have obliged.